augwit/wordpress/README.md

-# A web server to host wordpress
+# A Web Server to Host Wordpress
 [![Docker Pulls](https://img.shields.io/docker/pulls/augwit/wordpress.svg)](https://hub.docker.com/r/augwit/wordpress)
 [![Docker Image Version](https://img.shields.io/docker/v/augwit/wordpress?sort=semver)](https://hub.docker.com/r/augwit/wordpress/tags)
 [![GitHub stars](https://img.shields.io/github/stars/augwit/wordpress.svg?style=social&label=Star)](https://github.com/augwit/wordpress)
 [![GitHub license](https://img.shields.io/github/license/augwit/wordpress)](https://github.com/augwit/wordpress/blob/main/LICENSE)
 [![Docs](https://img.shields.io/badge/docs-deepwiki.com-blue)](https://deepwiki.com/augwit/wordpress)

+## Introduction

 This image runs a Debian-based Nginx server with PHP-fpm to serve a website, configured specifically for WordPress.

-## About database server
+### About Database Server

 The database server is not included in this image.
 You can use a local database sever or a dockerized database server such as mysql.
-You may need to manually create a database for wordpress if you don't already have one.
+You may need to manually create a database for Wordpress if you don't already have one.

 ## Quickstart

+### Run with an external MySQL server

 Suppose your database is running on localhost, already with a database named "wordpress".
 User "wordpress" has the permission to access it with password "password".

-You can execute below command to run a HTTP wordpress container right away:
+You can execute below command to run a HTTP Wordpress container right away:

 ```shell
 docker run -d \